Summary

 Other Positions: Chair, Subcommittee on Children and Families – Committee on Health, Education, Labor, and Pensions; Chair, Special Committee on Aging

-Upcoming election: Running for another term
+Upcoming election: Lost race for another term in 2024

 Casey is the son of Bob Casey Sr., a former governor of Pennsylvania.
 Casey practiced law in Scranton before beginning his political career as Pennsylvania’s auditor general.